douglasskiser/real-time-location/README.md

 # real-time-location
-A world map displaying users online in real-time through web-sockets.
+An Angular/NodeJS/Socket.IO app of a world map displaying users online in real-time through web-sockets.

 ##Setup
 Clone the repository.
 Then run `npm install` to install dependecies.